 Each transfer institution has its own requirements for admission, majors, general education, and second admit programs.
-Requirements are stated in the transfer college's catalog or you can find additional information on JC's web site.
+Requirements are stated in the transfer college's catalog, or you can find additional information on Jackson College website.
 General guidelines are available to help students choose courses that transfer to their preferred college.
-Program guide sheets are available that list JC courses that meet general education and specific program requirements at various senior institutions.
-Guide sheets are available in the Student Center on JC's Central Campus, JC @ LISD TECH, Clyde LeTarte Center, Hillsdale, W.J.
-Maher Campus and on the web site.
+Program guide sheets are available that list Jackson College courses that meet general education and specific program requirements at various senior institutions.
+Guide sheets are available in the Student Center on Central Campus, Jackson College @ LISD TECH, Clyde LeTarte Center, Hillsdale, the W.J.
+Maher Campus, and on the web site.